GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-lab1-git-pages.md

 ## Text Editors

-There is are huge up-side to using a ncie text editor:
+There is are huge up-side to using a nice text editor:
 - keeps files simple (without adding formatting marks like Word does)
 - format text as code to better see what you're doing and find errors